 To create a cohesive look, you can also apply a decorative concrete overlay to surrounding walls, fire pits, countertops, and fireplace surrounds.
-Talk with your local SUNDEK installer about options available.
-We pride ourselves in our customer service, and are here to guide you through the whole process.
+Talk with your local SUNDEK contractor about options available.
+We pride ourselves in our customer service, and we're here to guide you through the whole process.

 Why resurfacing is better than installing pavers over your concrete surface.

 Pavers can easily become uneven, causing tripping hazards and spots for water to puddle and weeds to grow through.
 Also, hiring a professional to lay pavers is expensive.

 If you like the look of pavers, we can create that look.
 We can mimic the look of bricks, wood, flagstone, slate, brick, granite, and more.
 We can also seal the surface for protection from stains and UV damage.

 Why resurfacing is better than painting your concrete surface.

 Painting your concrete surface is no simple task.
 Concrete is porous, so paint tends to peel.
 Using water-based stains, concrete dyes, or tinted sealers is a possibility, but some color variation is likely to occur.